 La Rive has a great selection of slides, a lovely splash park area, a lazy river and a wave pool, in addition to a lovely indoor area with some small slides suitable for babies and toddlers.
 This is one of the best campsites in Europe for families looking for a great selection of pools and slides.

-4. Le Clarys Plage, St Jean De Monts, Vendee, France
+4. Camping Domaine du Clarys – Le Clarys Plage, St Jean De Monts, Vendee, France

-La Clarys Plage is one of best for family campsites in Europe for first time campers.
+Camping Domaine du Clarys or La Clarys Plage as it is also known, is one of best family campsites in Europe for first time campers.
 It is easy to get to, you can manage without a car, it is a short walk to a lovely beach, and there are great facilities on site, including a heated pool complex with slides, a small splash park and a lazy river.

 There is a snack bar and takeaway service on site, but no restaurant to speak of, so this is worth bearing in mind if you don’t like cooking or venturing outside to eat.
 We like to barbecue and dine locally, so it was irrelevant to us.
 There are some small restaurants close by, but there is a wider selection of traditional restaurants in St Jean de Monts, which is a short bus journey away.